 Then I pause and set intention.
 The intention-setting consists of two parts.

 First, I consciously choose a threshold beyond which the Solstice ritual begins—for example, a fork in the path, the beginning of a wooded area; or, in an urban area, it could be the entrance to a park, or simply after three cleansing breaths…

 The second aspect is cultivating this mindset: “Once I pass that threshold, I will be looking into mirrors.”
 I usually do this by walking slowly and mindfully, and when something catches my eye, or my ear, or I smell a scent; I pause and behold that fallen tree, that bird call, that gently moving stream under the ice, or waft of skunk.
 Without thinking too much, I attune myself to ki*.
 Then I consciously start to shift my mind to seeing this natural element as a mirror.
 What does this cluster of black berries reflect to me?
 What answers to my questions does ki offer?
 I had the great pleasure of watching a murmuration of raucous crows—what message do kin bring for me?
-(Please read to the end to learn more about the revolutionary act of using “ki” and “kin” instead of “it” to refer to our Earthly relatives.)
+(Please read to the end to learn more about the significance of using “ki” and “kin” instead of “it” to refer to our Earthly relatives.)

-These questions can feel both new and awkward—since they are so uncommon in the industrial growth society, and I often have to take the time to wrestle with those feelings.
+These questions can feel both new and awkward—since they are so uncommon in the colonized, industrial growth society, and I often have to take the time to wrestle with those feelings.
 Sometimes I start thinking too much, trying to “do it right,” and then need to remind myself to return to being receptive.
 This often takes time, longer that I would like.
 So it’s important to schedule ample time so that you can settle in.
 And for the Winter Solstice, dress warmly.

 If I don’t receive an insight, I get to practice not being attached to outcomes.

 When I am able to receive answers to my questions, I’m flooded with a deep sense of gratitude and kinship, and a feeling of reunion with a Beloved mentor.